canonical/cloud-init/doc/rtd/topics/datasources/ec2.rst

 by default uses **2009-04-04** but newer versions can be supported with relative ease (newer versions have more data exposed, while maintaining backward compatibility with the previous versions).
+Version **2016-09-02** is required for secondary IP address support.

 To see which versions are supported from your cloud provider use the following
 URL: